gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Editing-existing-repository-settings-in-the-TSV-File-gij-self-managed.md

 Displays all tags for the specific issue, if left blank.
 Otherwise, set tags matching pattern to display tags on issue pages that match the specified regular expression pattern.

 Set _**tagsFilter**_ with a valid Java regular expression or an empty string.
-The filtered tags are displayed on the Jira Developer Panel.<br><br>For more information, see example in [Documentation -- Git tags](/git-integration-for-jira-data-center/git-tags-gij-self-managed/).
+The filtered tags are displayed on the Jira Developer Panel.

+For more information, see example in [Documentation -- Git tags](/git-integration-for-jira-data-center/git-tags-gij-self-managed).

 ## requireUserPat